infoverload/migration_sequelize_photon/tutorial/tutorial_migrating_sequelize_photon.md

 //...
 ```

-It is helpful to add this postinstall script because if you clone and install the project for the first time, the script will automatically generate the Photon.js database client and you can start running the code, reducing an extra step.
-It is also useful when you update/regenerate the Photon.js database client because the update process will automatically generate the new version of the client for you.
+It is considered best practice to add Photon.js generation as a `postinstall` script because if you clone and install the project for the first time, the script will automatically generate the Photon.js database client and you can start running the code, reducing an extra step.

 ## 3. Specifying the data source